 Full-Time Status - Students are considered full-time if registered for at least 12 credits per semester.
 Students may register for up to 18 credits.
-Registration for more than 18 credits is granted only by permission of the Vice President of Academic Affairs and Dean of the College.
+Registration for more than 18 credits is granted only by permission of the Vice President for Academic Affairs/Dean of the College.

-Comprehensive fee for the 2014-2015 Academic Year
+Comprehensive fee for the 2016-2017 Academic Year

-Full-time Resident Student:
+Full-time Resident Student: \$44,280.